News & Information for Village Residents

 Some properties located within the Village may be included in the new flood plain map.
 If your property is located within this new flood map, you may be required to obtain flood insurance.
 Information regarding FEMA Flood mapping may be obtained by calling toll-free 1-877-FEMA-MAP.
 You may also visit the FEMA website and scroll down to Onondaga County by clicking here.

 The Village of Liverpool must have a permit to discharge stormwater as required by the New York State Department of Environmental Conservation.
 For more information on the program, or to learn how you can participate, please visit CNYRPDB.

 As part of the program, the Village is required to develop and implement a Stormwater Management Plan (SWMP) which outlines all the Village is doing to comply with the permit.
 Each year, an annual progress report is completed and submitted to the State.
-The SWMP and Annual Report are available for viewing at MS4 Annual Report.
-Comments on both documents are encouraged and can be submitted here.
+The SWMP and Annual Report are available for viewing by clicking HERE Comments on both documents are encouraged and can be submitted here.
 If you would like to take an active role in the planning/development/implementation aspects of the SWMP, your input is greatly appreciated.
 If interested, please contact the Village's Local Stormwater Public Contact, Bill Asmus - DPW Superintendent.

 To report illegal dumping or questionable stormwater discharges, please immediately contact the Onondaga County Stormwater Pollution Hotline at (315) 435-3157.
 The hotline receives calls 24/7.

 Please note that the Village DPW can no longer pick up these items.
 Call OCRRA at 453-2866 for further information.

 The following disposal information is provided by the Onondaga County Resource Recovery Agency:

 Old Computer Equipment, TVs and Microwaves: